qdrant/landing_page/qdrant-landing/content/blog/how-to-meow-on-the-long-tail-with-cheshire-cat-ai-piero-and-nicola-vector-space-talks.md

   - Vector Search
   - Vector database
 ---
-> *"Yes, we love Qdrant.
+> *"We love Qdrant!
 It is our default DB.
-We support it in three different forms, file based, container based, and cloud based also.”*\
+We support it in three different forms, file based, container based, and cloud based as well.”*\
 — Piero Savastano
 >